God is watching you.

 I welcomed that truth because it lets the filmmakers delve deeper into motivations.
 Rather than receiving a bunch of random victims devoid of purpose beyond their gruesome end, we’re supplied only those with a meaningful role in the narrative, whether they’re breathing or not.
 This ensures we’re kept somewhat in the dark about a few aspects too.
 We don’t know who besides the barker and “Frankenstein” is homicidal or what exactly Joey will be able to do to help his sister.
 Besides the easy guess that Amy will be the last one standing to try fending off the monster, anything and everything remains on the table—especially once the aforementioned bag lady’s warning about “God watching” stops being a joke to issue its intriguing karmic retribution.

-Watched in conjunction with Season Seven of Buffalo, NY-based horror series Thursday Night Terrors, curated by Peter Vullo.
+Watched in conjunction with Season Eight of Buffalo, NY-based horror series Thursday Night Terrors, curated by Peter Vullo.
 Logo by Josh Flanigan.